 - Improve your gastrointestinal tract (12) – Your gastrointestinal tract may be the source of inflammation in your body.
 By addressing gut integrity you may be able to improve your immune function.

-- Look at using low dose naltrexone (LDN for short) - LDN is prescription medication which has been shown to balance the immune system and some people who use it to treat Hashimoto's report feeling much better.
+- Look at using low-dose naltrexone (LDN for short) – LDN is a prescription medication that has been shown to balance the immune system and some people who use it to treat Hashimoto’s report feeling much better.

 Many of these therapies are things that YOU can do by yourself starting today.